how to foster

 "Why do my underrepresented employees keep leaving?"

 My life as a first-generation Cameroonian-American with intersecting identities caused me to have a very unique upbringing.
 Growing up, my family moved around frequently.
-When I was 11 years old, my father told my family and I that he got a new job, so we would be moving to the Middle East.
+When I was 11 years old, my father shared that he found a new job, so we would be moving to the Middle East.
 At that age, I had no idea where or what the Middle East really was.
 I was stuck in my bubble and I was unwilling to see things from a different perspective.
-After moving, my perspective completely shifted.
-This was my first time being fully immersed in a culture outside of my own.
-It was after living in the Middle East that I learned how massive this world is.
-These experiences have allowed me to see how impactful diversity and inclusion, or lack thereof, truly is.
+After living in the Middle East for a few years and moving back to the United States, my perspective had completely shifted.

-Coming from a family of immigrants allowed me to develop a global perspective at an early age.
+Coming from a family of immigrants allowed me to develop a unique perspective at an early age.
 Throughout my youth, I never quite felt like I belonged.
 I often found myself experiencing what W.E.B.
 Dubois coined as the ‘double consciousness’, except I was experiencing a triple consciousness.
-I always felt like I was torn between different cultures, and never really fit in anywhere.
+I felt like I was torn between three different cultures, and never really fit in anywhere.
 It was a journey trying to navigate white America while not quite feeling "Black enough" or "Cameroonian enough."
 As I got older, I started to develop a deep pride in my Blackness and in my heritage.
 My experiences with anti-black racism made me take a more vested interest in studying, learning and examining both anti-black racism and white supremacy (or what I would now like to refer to as "white perversion") in order to dedicate my life to dismantling them.

 Ph.D. in Organizational Psychology

 LinkedIn Top Voice in Racial Equity for 2022

 Recognized by the Most Influential People of African Descent (MIPAD) as the Global Top 100 Under 40

 Author of the best-selling books Dirty Diversity and The Pink Elephant

 Authored 300+ Forbes articles